PayU/fluent-plugin-masking/README.md

 [![Known Vulnerabilities](https://snyk.io//test/github/PayU/fluent-plugin-masking/badge.svg?targetFile=Gemfile.lock)](https://snyk.io//test/github/PayU/fluent-plugin-masking?targetFile=Gemfile.lock) [![Build Status](https://travis-ci.com/PayU/fluent-plugin-masking.svg?branch=master)](https://travis-ci.com/PayU/fluent-plugin-masking)

-# Overview
+## Overview
 Fluentd filter plugin to mask sensitive or privacy records with `*******` in place of the original value.
 This data masking plugin protects data such as name, email, phonenumber, address, and any other field you would like to mask.

-# Requirements
+## Requirements
 | fluent-plugin-masking    | fluentd    | ruby   |
 | ---------------------    | ---------- | ------ |
 | 1.2.x                    | 	>= v0.14.0 | >= 2.5 |

-# Installation
+## Installation
 Install with gem:

 `fluent-gem install fluent-plugin-masking`

-# Setup
+## Setup
 In order to setup this plugin, the parameter `fieldsToMaskFilePath` needs to be a valid path to a file containing a list of all the fields to mask.
 The file should have a unique field on each line.
-These fields **are** case-sensitive (`Name` != `name`).
+These fields **are** case-sensitive (`Name` != `name`). if you one or more of the fields will be case insensitive, use the `/i` suffix in your field. see example below.

 ### Optional configuration
  - `fieldsToExcludeJSONPaths` - this field receives as input a comma separated string of JSON fields that should be excluded in the masking procedure.
 Nested JSON fields are supported by `dot notation` (i.e: `path.to.excluded.field.in.record.nestedExcludedField`) The JSON fields that are excluded are comma separated.